Return From Winter Break With Success

 COVID Friendly Lessons

-It’s our job to help build and develop social-emotional skills.
-With COVID, it is also our job to keep our students safe and adhering to social distancing guidelines.
-It can be difficult to achieve both since most of our lessons have students working in teams, refining their social skills through interactions with peers.
-We must find creative ways to help students develop their skills while keeping them a safe distance from one another.
+It's our job to help build and develop social-emotional skills.
+With COVID, our job is to keep our students safe and adhere to social distancing guidelines.
+However, achieving both can be challenging since most of our lessons involve students working in teams and refining their social skills through peer interactions.
+We must find creative ways to help students develop their skills while keeping them safe from one another.

 I have started using digital activities to teach social skills while keeping kids safe.
 Digital activities can be done as a whole group on a Smartboard or individually using an iPad or tablet.
-The activities can be also be assigned to students in Google Classroom™.
+They can also be assigned to students in Google Classroom.

 Practice Patience

 The last time most students had a break from school was spring break.
-Many students left school thinking they’d be back in a week and it ended up being many months before they roamed their school’s hallways again.
-Some students still aren’t back in the classroom and haven’t been since that break in March.
-Many students are feeling unsure about the unpredictability of life and may need extra support sorting out their thoughts and concerns.
-To the best of your ability, be extra patient with everyone, including yourself.
+Many students left school thinking they’d be back in a week, which ended up many months before they roamed their school hallways again.
+Some students still aren’t back in the classroom and haven't been since that break in March.
+Many students feel unsure about life's unpredictability and may need extra support sorting out their thoughts and concerns.
+Be extra patient with everyone, including yourself, to the best of your ability.
 We are all trying to adapt to new norms.

 Community Resources

 Many families are struggling financially and emotionally.
-Compile a list of resources that are available to assist families in your community.
-Find out how you can refer families and best utilize their resources and services.
+Compile a list of available resources to assist families in your community.
+Find out how to refer families and best utilize their resources and services.
 When a family reaches out to you, having a list you can refer to quickly will be such a timesaver.

 Create A Return from Winter Break Care Plan